oat-sa/taohub-articles/forge/Rest.md

     }
     ?>

-then implement your own service laye exposing get/put/delete for that particular type of resources
+then implement your own service layer exposing get/put/delete for that particular type of resources

     class taoSubjects_models_classes_CrudSubjectsService